cocodelabs/cocode.org/content/blog/the-launch-of-cocode.rst

 formed from the team behind Palaver, an awesome IRC client for iOS.

 Our first product to branded launched under this new company is Palaver, but it doesn't stop there.
-We are busy working hard on some new and exciting products and services.
+We are busy working on some new and exciting products and services.
 We aim to bring some secure and privacy focused services and applications to the table in the near future.